hashicorp/terraform-website/content/source/docs/cloud/getting-started/workspaces.html.md

 The user account that created your organization is part of [the "owners" team](../users-teams-organizations/teams.html#the-owners-team), which can do any action on any workspace.
 Most of your colleagues don't need that level of access; instead, an administrator can give them access to the specific workspaces they need to use.

-TFE manages access with _teams._ In your organization's settings, you can create any number of teams and add users to them — earlier in this getting started guide, you might have [already created a team](./access.html#adding-other-users-to-an-organization) to bring other users into your organization.
+Terraform Cloud manages access with _teams._ In your organization's settings, you can create any number of teams and add users to them — earlier in this getting started guide, you might have [already created a team](./access.html#adding-other-users-to-an-organization) to bring other users into your organization.
 If you haven't done that yet, do it now.

 Once you have some teams, you can add them to a workspace by choosing "Team Access" from the "Settings" menu: